-First of all, it is somewhat foolish to try to use one passage of Scripture to refute a doctrine so profoundly and clearly enforced by that same text.
-Romans 4:6 is explicitly speaking of those, "to whom God counts righteousness apart from works."
-That is the direct quotation of that verse.
+Romans 4:6 is clearly speaking of those, "to whom God counts righteousness apart from works."
 There is no way that those things can be separated.

 It is true that the crediting of Christ's righteousness corresponds to our iniquities being forgiven.
-That is double imputation.
 Our sins are credited to Christ and His righteousness is credited to us.
 The Reformation Study Bible has this footnote:

 "4:6–8 That Paul’s exegesis of Gen. 15:6 is correct is confirmed by an appeal to David’s words in Ps.
 32:1, 2.
 Blessedness (fellowship with God together with all its accompaniments, and salvation) is not earned, but is the effect of the gift of forgiveness.
 It is by Christ’s work, not ours, that we are justified.
 Any merit of our own, even the good that redeemed people do by the tower of the Holy Spirit, is excluded."

 The key to interpreting the passage is verse 2, which says, "For if Abraham was justified by works, he has something to boast about, but not before God.”
-Paul is making a case that Abraham and others are not justified by works because then we could boast before God.
+Paul is making a case that Abraham and others are not justified by works because that would result in boasting.
 Verse 4 further supports this idea with the simple point that if someone earns wages, then it is not a gift.
 Verse 5 then says that God justifies the ungodly and counts them as righteous by faith.
 The text is crystal clear in rebuffing the Roman Catholic view of meritorious works in justification.
 King David is quoted in here as an example of being justified in spite of his transgressions against God.

 Justification by faith alone includes forgiveness and the imputation of Christ’s righteousness.
 It is an exchange of our sinfulness onto Christ and His righteousness onto us.
 The lines do parallel one another by emphasizing the different sides of justification.
 Verse 6 says that King David is credited or counted as righteous apart from works.
-7-8 is emphasizing our pardon from sin.
+Verses seven and eight are emphasizing our pardon from sin.
 The overall point from these parallel phrases is that we are not justified by works.
-They do not merit our salvation.
+They do not contribute to our justification.

 "Second, consider that Piper shows there is just as much of a parallel between 4:5 and 4:6 as there is between 4:6 and 3:28.
 Here Piper shows that “justified by faith apart from works of the law” (3:28) is to be understood synonymously with “credits righteousness apart from works” (4:6).
 Thus, the “ungodly” is one who is “apart from works of the law.”
 Realizing this, it is even less reasonable to say “apart from works of the law” is a synonym for “sinner” in general (for example, being uncircumcised does not make one a sinner in general)."